pandastrike/vanilla/README.md

 - You can add multiple clusters to your remote.
 Imagine adding clusters named `dev` and `production`.
 Alter your deployment environment just by altering your push command.
 - You can specify any branch of your project.
 Have something to test in a development branch?
 Just name it when you push and see it online.

-It can take a couple minutes for a fresh Docker container to build, but subsequent deploys go much faster.
-Monitoring of pending deployments is imminent.
+Watch as your app is deployed.
+You will be returned to the command-line when your deployment is ready.
+Non-blocking deployment (like how the `cluster create` command behaves) is imminent.
 Also, Make sure you have SSH agent-forwarding enabled to the cluster's domain.
 Deployment will fail without forwarding.

-Congratulations!!
+Visit `http://[service_name].[cluster_name].[public_domain]:[service_port]` to see `Hello World.`  Congratulations!!
 You've made your first deploy, Huxley-Style!!

 ## Shutdown
 ```shell